-Dismissal begins at 2:20 p.m.
-Students not picked up by 2:40 p.m. will be placed in the After School Program and the drop-in fee will be charged (for students who are enrolled in ASP through ASP Lottery.
-This will be done for your child's safety as staff members are extremely busy after school and supervision is not available.
+Dismissal begins at 2:20 p.m. and students must be picked up by 2:40 p.m.
 There are no supervision options for non-ASP students so it is critical that students are picked up in a timely manner.
 Students picked up prior to 2:20 p.m. will be counted as an early dismissal and their attendance will reflect each instance.
 Please note that students requiring an early dismissal must be checked out of school prior to 2:00.
 All students must be picked up by 2:40 as there is no supervision for students beyond this time.
-If students remain beyond 2:40, they are taken to the After School Program (ASP) and a fee is charged to parents/guardians (for registered ASP students only).
 There is no supervision option for non-ASP students.